joncheng-dev/inventory-tracker/README.md

 ## Known Bugs

+- _Forms accept empty spaces as input in fields, bypassing 'required'._
+- _Unintended effect: Upon successfully editing an item, the item changes position in the list of items displayed._
-- _No currently known bugs.
-If you happen upon any, please report your find with a descriptive message to joncheng.dev@gmail.com_
+- _If you happen upon any, please report your find with a descriptive message to joncheng.dev@gmail.com_

 ## License